The four-pillar approach development agencies must take to transform Indian agriculture

-Synopsis: Indian agriculture, despite being the backbone of the economy, faces significant challenges.
+Indian agriculture, despite being the backbone of the economy, faces significant challenges.
 This blog outlines a four-pillar approach to revitalizing the sector.
 By focusing on farmer capacity building, financial inclusion, digitization, and robust market linkages, development agencies can empower farmers, boost productivity, and ensure a sustainable agricultural future for India.

-Agriculture: The Backbone of India's Economy
+Agriculture: the backbone of India’s economy

 Agriculture is India’s backbone, supporting millions of livelihoods.
 According to the Economic Survey, the Indian agriculture sector employed 42.3% of the population and contributed 18.2% to the GDP in 2023-24.
 Yet, our farmers face a tough reality: low incomes, climate challenges, and uncertain markets.
 To become a $5 trillion economy, rural India must thrive.
 Development agencies are implementing a game-changing approach, empowering farmers, bridging the knowledge gap, and opening new market doors.
 In this blog, we will dive deep into the four key components to build farmer resilience and create a future where agriculture is a path to prosperity.